On the Two Paths Theorem and the Two Disjoint Paths Problem: Web compositions and decompositions

-A natural way of composing webs consists is taking their disjoint union and then identifying two edges from their respective frames.
-For example, the rib in the bottom right corner of Figure~\ref{fig:web_examples} can be obtained by such an operation (the edge resulting from the identification being the black dashed one), whereas the rib in the bottom left corner of this figure cannot.
-Such an operation always produces webs: plane embeddings can be composed in this way, all triangles remain faces and all inner faces will remain triangles.
-If the identified edges are denoted $e$ and $e'$ and the frames of the composed webs are respectively $Pe$ and $P'e'$, then the resulting web has frame $PP'$.
+Edge compositions of webs along edges of their frames always produce webs: plane embeddings can be composed in this way, all triangles remain faces and all inner faces remain triangles.
+If the identified edges are denoted $e=xy$ and $e'=x'y'$ and the frames of the composed webs are respectively $Pxy$ and $P'x'y'$, then the resulting web has frame $P\overline{P'}$.

+An example is the rib in the bottom right corner of Figure~\ref{fig:web_examples}: the black dashed edge results from the edge identification in the edge composition of two ribs.
+Similarly, three of the six ribs from Figure~\ref{fig:smallribs} were obtained as edge compositions of ribs.

+In contrast, the rib in the bottom left corner of Figure~\ref{fig:web_examples}, as well as the three other ribs from Figure~\ref{fig:smallribs} cannot be expressed as an edge composition of webs.